 Vegas is a town that encourages you to indulge yourself without restraint, which is why Downtown’s Heart Attack Grill fits right in.

-Heart Attack is a fast-food joint like no other, shamelessly celebrating gluttony, overindulgence and the unhealthiest food you can imagine.
+Heart Attack Grill is a fast-food joint like no other, shamelessly celebrating gluttony, overindulgence and the unhealthiest food you can imagine.

 It specializes in some of the biggest and most calorie-laden burgers you will ever come across, and revels in the fact that when you eat the food they serve, you are quite probably shaving days or weeks from your life.